rbmr/notes/content/Software Development/Authentication.md

 	- This setting ignores scheme (HTTPS vs HTTP) and port entirely.
 - **Path** narrows within a host.
 It defaults to the path of the response that set the cookie, and a request only carries the cookie if its own path falls under it.
 - **Secure** restricts the channel.
 A `Secure` cookie is only ever sent over HTTPS, never plaintext HTTP, protecting it from network eavesdroppers.
 - **SameSite** controls whether a cookie crosses site boundaries at all, in either direction.
 To understand it, we need three parties: (1) the **backend** that is trying to set or read the cookie, (2) the **browser** holding the cookie jar and enforcing the rules, and (3) whichever site actually **initiated** the request that reached that backend.
 SameSite compares that initiating site against the backend's site, using the same-site and cross-site distinction from "Origins and Sites":
 	- `None` exchanges the cookie regardless of whether the initiator is same-site or cross-site (and must be paired with `Secure`).
 	- `Lax` blocks the exchange, in both directions, on cross-site subrequests, but still allows it on a top-level cross-site navigation via methods that are deemed "safe" like clicking a link.
 	- `Strict` blocks the exchange in every cross-site context, including top-level navigation.
 This is the strongest setting, at the cost that following a link from outside the site initially looks logged out.
 - **HttpOnly** doesn't change when the cookie is sent, only who can see it.
 It marks the cookie invisible to JavaScript entirely.
 The cookie is just sent automatically with every request depending on the aforementioned rules.

 Taken together, each attribute determines an independent condition, not a substitute for the others.
 That is, the browser attaches a stored cookie to an outgoing request exactly when the request's host matches its `Domain`, the request's path falls under its `Path`, the request is HTTPS if the cookie is `Secure`, and the request satisfies the cookie's `SameSite` rule, all of it at once. `HttpOnly` plays no part in that decision.
-It only gates JavaScript's read access, never the browser's own send behavior.
+It only gates JavaScript's read access, never the browser's own send behaviour.

 ### Cross-Site Scripting (XSS)

 We revisit the token-in-header approach:

-- For App A's frontend to attach the token to every request, its JavaScript has to be able to read the token, so it has to sit somewhere JS can reach, such a browsers `localStorage`.
+- For App A's frontend to attach the token to every request, its JavaScript has to be able to read the token, so it has to sit somewhere JS can reach, such as the browser's `localStorage`.
 - **Cross-Site Scripting (XSS)** is when an attacker gets their own JavaScript to run on App A's frontend, for example by injecting a script through unescaped user input that later gets rendered on the page, or through a compromised third-party script the page loads.
 - Because that injected script runs inside App A's own frontend, it has exactly the same access as A's legitimate code, which includes reading `localStorage`.
-This lets the attacker steal the token outright and use it later it to fully impersonate the user.
+This lets the attacker steal the token outright and use it later to fully impersonate the user.
 - Storing the token in a cookie with `HttpOnly` would prevent this issue since the JavaScript cannot actually read the token from the cookie.

 ### Cross-Site Request Forgery (CSRF)

-The auto attaching of cookies to requests can also come with certain risks.
+The automatic attaching of cookies to requests can also come with certain risks.
 Whenever a malicious page on `evil.com` triggers a request to App A's backend, and the cookie's `SameSite` is `None`, the browser attaches the user's App A cookie exactly as if the request had come from App A's own frontend.

 This is called **Cross-Site Request Forgery (CSRF)**.
 The attacker's page forges a state-changing request that USES the victim's existing cookie directly, without ever needing to see or steal the token itself.